Hippocratic Corpus: Wine

 References to wine can be found throughout Greek antiquity in both dramas and medical texts.
-The Hippocratic texts describe wine as a powerful substance, that when consumed in excess can cause physical disorders, today known as, intoxication.
-Although the negative effects of wine on the human body are documented within the Hippocratic Corpus, the author/authors maintain an objective attitude towards wine.
+The Hippocratic texts describe wine as a powerful substance, that when consumed in excess can cause physical disorders, today known as intoxication.
+Although the negative effects of wine on the human body are documented within the Hippocratic Corpus, the author or authors maintain an objective attitude towards wine.
 During this time, those studying medicine were interested in the physical effects of wine, therefore no medical text condemned the use of wine in excess.
 According to the Hippocratic text, the consumption of wine significantly affects two regions of the body: the head and the lower body cavity.
 Excessive drinking can cause heaviness of the head and pain in the head, in addition to disturbances in thought.
 In the lower body cavity, excess wine ingestion can have a purging effect; it can be the source of stomach pain, diarrhea, and vomiting.
 This stomach pain was more common among athletes because of their intense diets composed mainly of meat and wine.
-An overall effect of wine that all Greek doctors of the time have observed and agree on is its warming property.
+An overall effect of wine that all Greek doctors of the time observed and agreed on was its warming property.
 Therefore, wine's properties are described as "hot and dry."
 As documented in the Hippocratic texts, extreme use of wine can result in death.